 Each Building Principal shall have the responsibility for and the authority to make grouping assignments.
 The Superintendent of Schools shall have authority to approve or disapprove organizational plans for grouping within schools.

-Adoption date:June 15, 2006Reviewed:November 13, 2009Revised:December 3, 2009Revised:December 10, 2015
+Revised: November 13, 2009 Revised: December 3, 2009 Revised: December 10, 2015